akv17/tensorgrad/README.md

 # Why?
 *Why bothering with yet another neural network framework?*

-Indeed, there is not need.
+Indeed, there is no need.
 `tensorgrad` was never meant to be an actual kind of production-ready framework to train and infer models.

 `tensorgrad` is solely an **educational** project with the main purpose of diving deep into machinery of tensor computation and vectorized backpropagation.